• Skip to primary navigation

 Christie Lai

-Crispy fried chicken tossed in a sticky, sweet, savory sauce.
-This quick and easy Mongolian chicken recipe is ready in 25 minutes with simple ingredients!
+Crispy fried chicken tossed in a sticky, sweet, and savory sauce.
+This quick and easy Mongolian chicken recipe uses simple ingredients and is ready in 25 minutes!
 A delicious main dish that's family-friendly, better-than-takeout, and great for busy weeknights.

 Print Recipe Pin Recipe